Netzero - Powerwall Automation

 Notifications

-These automations are simple, the only action is a push notification or email, with no change to the system.
+The only action for these automations is a push notification or email, with no change to the system.
 Sometimes it’s useful to get notified about the Powerwall state of charge and act on it (especially if the action cannot currently be automated).
-For example, plug the car in when the Powerwall is full (to make sure Charge on Solar prioritizes the Powerwall over the EV), or reduce house loads when the Powerwall is down to the backup reserve.
+For example, plug the EV in when the Powerwall is full (to make sure Charge on Solar prioritizes the Powerwall over the EV), or reduce home electricity usage when the Powerwall is down to the backup reserve.

 Examples: